jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 ```

 - Saving and Loading Text `.txt` or `.csv`:
-These file types are more compatible with other software (e.g. Microsoft Excel) but lose some NumPy specific metadata.
+These file types are more compatible with other software (e.g. Microsoft Excel) but lose some NumPy-specific metadata.

 ```python
 # no-run